-In AY 2018-2019, 100% of candidates met target and scored at least "Sufficient."
+In AC 2018-2019, the target was met.
+Based on the analysis of AC 2018-2019 results, faculty found that 100% of candidates met target and scored at least "Sufficient."
 Candidates' mean score was 4.745 (n = 9).
-One score of "3" was recorded in each of the following areas: Self-Confidence, Meets all Tasks in a Timely Manner, Manages Time, Commitment to Diversity, Educational Technology, and Self-Initiative.
+One score of "3" was recorded in each of the following areas:

+- Self-Confidence

+- Meets all Tasks in a Timely Manner

+- Manages Time

+- Commitment to Diversity

+- Educational Technology

+- Self-Initiative

 As this assessment is used in the Practicum Course, which is one of the last courses candidates take before Student Teaching (EDUC 4950), faculty expect scores to be strong.